Shubhamxshah/spyder/changelogs/Spyder-2.md

     * Spyder menu bar: fixed menu ordering issue with Ubuntu/Unity
     * All console widgets: Shell widget: fixed "Clear terminal" (Ctrl+L) shortcut
 * Console:
-    * Cleaned up widget interactions after Python script execution (before this changeset, it was possible to send data to console, which not only was not needed but was generating disturbing errors in the internal console...)
+    * Cleaned up widget interactions after Python file execution (before this changeset, it was possible to send data to console, which not only was not needed but was generating disturbing errors in the internal console...)
 * Editor:
     * If user accept to fix "mixed end-of-line characters", when opening file, the current editor was set as "modified" (the tab title had a `*` at the end) instead of the newly created editor
     * "occurrence highlighting" was highlighting previous word even if there was a whitespace between cursor and this word